-An impressive 200-year-old oak tree literally takes our breath away (it even has its own arborist).
-Brent tells me it was seeing this tree (which even has its own arborist) that compelled them to sign on the dotted line for this house.
+An impressive 200-year-old oak tree takes our breath away.
+Brent tells me it was seeing this tree (which even has its own arborist) that compelled them to sign on the dotted line to make this house their own.
 "I could just envision our daughter climbing it, and I was sold," he says.
 This is where we take our first shot of the day, and it left the whole crew all glassy-eyed and emotional.

 But Berkus and Brent are in the business of emotions.
-Their forte is creating inspiring environments that tell the story of the people who live there.
+Their forte is creating inspiring environments that illuminate the story of the people who live there.
 That very philosophy formed the basis of their furniture collection, in collaboration with Living Spaces.
-"We want people to tell their own stories in the home," Berkus tells me.
+"We want people to tell their own stories in the home," Berkus tells MyDomaine.
 "We're not dictatorial in terms of what we think anyone else should be living with, but if we provide the silhouette and the shape and the option at prices that people can afford."

 He points to the famous faux-sheepskin Liv armchair in their family room, which they both loved so much they had to bring two home.
 As Brent explains, it's also kid-friendly, so you can take a wet rag to it.
 "It's not precious," he adds.